Usbac/borealis/docs/en/stdlib/string.md

 ### Interpolate

-`interpolate(string str, array values): string`
+`interpolate(string str, table values): string`

-Returns the string with all the values in the array interpolated.
+Returns the string with all the values in the table interpolated.

 The keys must have the `{key}` format.